-While my ministry of the arts and worship keeps me connected to many religious professionals and congregations at once, I enjoy serving one congregation for 2-6 months at a time, to share a different perspective, to encourage restoration and rejuvenation, and to spread a little beauty and joy.
+While my ministry keeps me connected to many religious professionals and congregations at once, I enjoy serving one congregation for 2-6 months at a time, to share a different perspective, to encourage restoration and rejuvenation, and to spread a little beauty and joy.
 Being in a congregation for a little while grounds me so that I may serve everyone more fully and more creatively.

 Sabbatical ministry helps you, too.

 When your settled minister takes their sabbatical, congregational life doesn’t stop—Sunday services are still held, committees and boards still meet, pastoral care is still needed, and the work both in the congregation and out in the community continue.
 That work can be done by a congregation alone, but sabbatical ministry provides ministerial support while your settled minister is away.